-Close your eyes and imagine you’re completely enclosed within an area of half a square metre.
+Close your eyes and imagine you’re completely enclosed within an area of half a square meter.

-Surrounded by a load of human beings, in this half-metre by two surface area.
+Surrounded by a load of human beings, in this half-meter by two surface area.

-Imagine you are witnessing all the daily details, meals, drinks, cold, pain, nostalgia, games, illness, singing, sleep, delirium, painting, hunger, insults, death, just in this area,
+Imagine you are witnessing all the daily details, meals, drinks, cold, pain, nostalgia, games, illness, singing, sleeping, delirium, painting, hunger, insults, death, just in this area,

 In this square, I no longer have any contours of my own